 STIF Advisory Committee Meeting

-On February 19, 2019, the County’s STIF Advisory Committee met to discuss proposed projects and rank them in order of priority.
+On November 15, 2022, the County’s STIF Advisory Committee met to discuss proposed projects.
 Below is the Committee’s Agenda Packet:

 Estimating Low Income Households